apache/hbase-thirdparty/README.txt

 is also libs that depend on each other and are awkward to disentangle.

-All shading is done using the same relocation offset of org.apache.hadoop.hbase.shaded; we add this prefix to the relocated thirdparty library class names.
+All shading is done using the same relocation offset of org.apache.hbase.thirdparty.
+We add this prefix to the relocated thirdparty library class names.

 See the pom.xml for the explicit version of each third-party lib included.